RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/48-GAL.md

 <sup>18</sup> For if the inheritance [be] of the law, [it is] no more of promise: but God gave [it] to Abraham by promise.
 <sup>19</sup> Wherefore then [serveth] the law?
 It was added because of transgressions, till the seed should come to whom the promise was made; [and it was] ordained by angels in the hand of a mediator.
 <sup>20</sup> Now a mediator is not [a mediator] of one, but God is one.
 <sup>21</sup> [Is] the law then against the promises of God?
-God forbid : for if there had been a law given which could have given life, verily righteousness should have been by the law.
+God forbid: for if there had been a law given which could have given life, verily righteousness should have been by the law.
 <sup>22</sup> But the scripture hath concluded all under sin, that the promise by faith of Jesus Christ might be given to them that believe.
 <sup>23</sup> But before faith came, we were kept under the law, shut up unto the faith which should afterwards be revealed.
 <sup>24</sup> Wherefore the law was our schoolmaster [to bring us] unto Christ, that we might be justified by faith.